rogerbinns/apsw/doc/benchmarking.rst

       --sc-size=N          Size of the statement cache.
 APSW will disable cache with value of zero.
 Pysqlite ensures a minimum of 5 [Default 100]
+      --unicode=UNICODE    Percentage of text that is unicode characters [Default 0]
+      --data-size=SIZE     Maximum size in characters of data items - keep this number small unless you are on 64 bits and have lots of memory with a small scale - you can easily consume multiple gigabytes [Default same as original TCL speedtest]

     $ python speedtest.py --tests-detail
     bigstmt: